JosiahBinnema/Calculatron/readme.md

 ### Notes for Nerds
 The program checks for 32-bit overflow from within the ARM code to reduce redundant computation.
+The assembly code getints.S correctly returns all of the integers from a string as one large integer.
+I havn't yet gotten it to play nicely with C, so I will have to use scanf for now
 Because typos in user entries may be common, the program only compares the first and third character entered for matching a command.
 This gives a decent chance at interpreting a word that the user might have typed incorrectly.
 If you do not enter a command when inside of INFO, you will have to re-enter info command.
 The test command is a hidden command.
 Enter “test” to run the batter of tests suggested by Conan Veitch.